Fibber McGee and Molly: After the program aired and rehearsal

 The radio show was run on a tight schedule, considered to be one of the best organized broadcasts on the networks.
 Perhaps because or despite his having a good memory, Jim Jordan insisted that everyone affiliated with the program must take a two-day rest, following the Tuesday broadcast.
 Nothing was done about the following Tuesday's show until Friday morning, when Jim and Marian Jordan got together with writer Don Quinn and agency producer Cecil Underwood to talk through the following weeks' script.
-They worked in a business office because they were convinced a businesslike and efficient atmosphere helped them get the work done in 2 hours.
+They worked in a business office because they were convinced a businesslike and efficient atmosphere helped them get the work done in two hours.
 By Saturday morning, Quinn had the first draft of the script ready, which "Fibber" read, and then Quinn revised into the final, working script.
-He did this Sunday night, working all night and finishing Monday morning, when the cast would gather at NBC's Hollywood studios, and rehearse for 2 hours.
+He did this Sunday night, working all night and finishing Monday morning, when the cast would gather at NBC's Hollywood studios and rehearse for two hours.
 After this, Quinn made any final changes.
-Tuesday morning the entire cast (including Billy Mills' orchestra) would run through the script about 4 times, ending with a complete run-through at 3 pm.
+Tuesday morning the entire cast (including Billy Mills's orchestra) would run through the script four times, ending with a complete run-through at 3 pm.
 At 5:30 p.m.
 (Pacific time), the show went on the air.
 This pattern of preparation never varied by much more than an hour from week-to-week.

 Show format

 A character shot of Fibber and Molly, 1937.

 For most of the show's history, the usual order of the show was the introduction followed by a Johnson Wax plug by Harlow then his introduction to the first part of the script (usually 11 minutes).
 Billy Mills usually followed with an instrumental (or accompanied by Martha Tilton in 1941).
 The musical interlude would segue into the second part of the script, followed by a performance (by the vocal group, the Kings Men – occasionally featuring a solo by leader Ken Darby).
 The final act would then begin, with the last line usually being the lesson learned that day.
-A final commercial, then Billy Mills' theme song to fade.
+A final commercial, then Billy Mills's theme song to fade.
 Later, Harlow would meet up and visit with the McGees, and work in a Johnson Wax commercial, sometimes assisted by Fibber and Molly.